 There appears to be an inverse relationship between house prices and the household savings ratio.
 That is, when house price increases were higher (for example, in the late 1980s and most of the 2000s), the household savings ratio was lower, and when house prices were lower (for instance, in the early 1990s and 2009), the household savings ratio was higher.

 This may be because people often feel that they do not have to save as much when their wealth is increasing due to the increased value of their house.
 Conversely, in 2009 there was an increase in saving as house prices fell and households repaid some of their borrowings.
-The slight dip in the savings ratio since 2009 may be linked to the pickup in house prices after 2012.
+The fall in the savings ratio in the 2010s may be linked to the renewed rise in house prices.
+The data for 2020 was affected by the impact of the COVID-19 pandemic which boosted the savings ratio by reducing household spending.

 The UK has a relatively low household savings ratio compared with other countries, as shown in Table 1.3.

 The data shows the household savings ratio varying significantly between countries.
 The data is cross-sectional – a snapshot of a moment in time.
-As a result, we cannot draw too many conclusions – for example, Portugal had a negative savings ratio in 2008, but in 2012 had a savings ratio of 10.5%.
+As a result, we cannot draw too many conclusions – for example, Portugal had a ratio of minus 2.5% in 2018. but in 2009 its ratio was plus 4.1%.

 The reasons for these differentials are various.
 Cultural reasons are a key factor with some societies having a stronger tradition of saving and investing – sometimes due to the greater incidence of natural catastrophies.
 The financial strength of economies is also vital since households with growing affluence are better placed to have surplus income to save for the future.
 Access to finance is also critical: if you are confident of the ability to be able to borrow money to finance life’s major expenditures or to cover unexpected events, you may be less inclined to save to provide the funds needed to cover these.